 🤌 Non-interruptive, quick, and effective

-🎉 Request Live Transcription feature is now an actual live feature on Zoom!
+🎉 Request Live Transcription feature is now a live feature on Zoom!

 This project was completed before the feature was released.
 While it’s purely coincidental, this proves the need of a feature that helps users communicate their needs easily while using Zoom, alleviating users’ frustration.